Should I clear cache memory? Clearing cache in Android phone is something you should consider. Read on to know more.

 1. To clear all cached data in the device, go to Settings > Storage and USB > Internal Storage > tap Cached Data and confirm you want to clear all cached data.

-2. You can opt for removing cache data of just selected apps, one by one.
-Go to Settings > Apps and select the app for which you want to clear cache.
+1. Go to Settings > Apps and select the app for which you want to clear cache.
 Then, in the App Info interface, tap on Storage > Clear Cache

 - Power off the device,